DavidChandlerR/Codecademy-Beginner-Java/README.md

 <p style="text-align: center;">Hello and welcome to my Java Intermediate coding projects provided by Codecademy Pro!
 Below are links to projects I've completed as I've progressed through the curriculum.

+<p style="text-align: center;">All comments made in the projects are from the student - Me!

 Curriculum Student: David Ryan
 (David_Ryan@live.com)